stmswitcher/rc-trivia/README.md

 ### Requirements

 There's no special requirements for this bot, except that you need Ruby installed.
-Since bot is using REST API, you don't event need your own Rocket Chat server, just point the bot to the server you like by setting corresponding server value.
+Since bot is using REST API, you don't even need your own Rocket Chat server, just point the bot to the server you like by setting corresponding server value.

 _Please, don't use the bot for abusing purposes._

-However, it'd be better to create bot user accound for your server to make it clear that the game is being operated by bot user.
+However, it'd be better to create bot user account for your server to make it clear that the game is being operated by bot user.
 Refer to [Rocket Chat documentation](https://rocket.chat/docs/bots/) on how to do it.

 ### Configuration